HoshiyoShiro/HoshiyoShiro/README.md

 - 👋 Hi, I’m @HoshiyoShiro you may call me Hosh
 - 👀 I’m interested in Software Development and Web Design
 - 🌱 I’m currently learning C and Javascript
-- 💞️ I’m looking to collaborate on nothing.
-Tring to learn more before trying on huge projects.
 - 📫 Connect me via email and nothing else.